 CA6 - produce students who can work independently, manage their own time and tasks and those of others where appropriate; reflect objectively on their own learning style and performance to plan effectively for the future by insisting that students prioritise their time through regular planning for work/life balance in study, leisure and employment.

 Course learning outcomes

-On successful completion of Level 3, students will be able to:
+On completion of the course students will be able to:

 Principle QAA benchmark statements